modin-project/modin/docs/flow/modin/core/dataframe/algebra.rst

     PandasQueryCompiler.custom_count = MapReduce.register(pandas.DataFrame.count, pandas.DataFrame.sum)

-Then, we want to handle it from the :class:`~modin.pandas.DataFrame`, so we need to create a way to do that:
+Then, we want to handle it from the :py:class:`~modin.pandas.dataframe.DataFrame`, so we need to create a way to do that:

 .. code-block:: python